Being German and Jewish in DC: “We were so thrilled to be in a neighborhood that didn’t say ‘No Jews allowed.’”

 JK: To some extent, yeah, since we wouldn’t be accepted at all.
-So that was it.
-But here it was very good, because, one, there were some Jewish neighbors—not that we were that friendly with them all, but you felt comfortable.
-We’re going to a memorial service—I remember the first Christmas we were here was also Hannakah—and they used to carol, every year they caroled and the lady whose memorial service we’re attending used to have us come back to the house and she would play the piano and they all came and sang us happy hannakah.
+But here it was very good, because there were some Jewish neighbors—not that we were that friendly with them all, but you felt comfortable.
+I remember the first Christmas we were here was also Hanukkah, every year they caroled and the lady whose memorial service we’re attending used to have us come back to the house and she would play the piano, they all came and sang us happy Hanukkah.
 We were so thrilled to be in a neighborhood that didn’t say “no Jews allowed.”
-In those days it was tough.
-There were no Negroes at all.
-I can’t remember when any of them moved in.
-We do have some Negroes in the neighborhood now.

 People actually went up and down the street caroling?

 JK: Everybody.
 All the groups came and did it.
 Yes.
 Mimi DiMaggio, the one that died recently (aged almost 100) came.
 And the ones that were Jewish sang Jewish songs.
 Happy Hanukkah instead of merry Christmas.
 It was a great neighborhood.

 I think that was still going in the late’‘60s when we moved here.

 JK: People return to the neighborhood.
 You always feel so warm about it.
 They love it as much as we did.
 I still do.
 I hate to think of moving, you know.
 I’m fighting it every minute of the day.
 I know I should probably try to find something else, but I can’t.
 As long as Mark lives with me, I’ll manage.
 And Juanita Lambert next door is 95-96.
 She’s quite deaf.
 She has one daughter left and she wouldn’t have her live with her, so she has a lady come in three times a week.
 Takes her to the hair dresser and the grocery store.
 She, too—she lived across the street then moved to her present house.

 What else did you do on this street?